Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 # Vitis HLS Analysis and Optimization

-***Version: Vitis 2023.1***
+***Version: Vitis 2023.2***

 ## Introduction

-Vitis High-Level Synthesis (HLS) is a key part of the Vitis application acceleration development flow.
-The tool is responsible for compiling C/C++ and OpenCL code into a kernel for acceleration in the programmable logic (PL) region of AMD devices.
-Thus, it is the tool that compiles the hardware kernels for the Vitis tools by performing high-level synthesis.

-> **TIP:** Vitis HLS can also be used to generate Vivado IP from C/C++ code, but that flow is not the subject of this tutorial.
-Although similar, there are some significant differences between producing Vitis XO kernels and Vivado RTL IP.
-However, you can use this tutorial as a general introduction to the Vitis HLS tool.

-This tutorial contains two flows that you can work through:
-* The Vitis HLS tool GUI flow to build, analyze, and optimize a hardware kernel.
-For more information, refer to [Vitis HLS Flow Overview](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Vitis-HLS-Flow-Overview).
-* The new Vitis unified IDE flow which includes the bottom-up development of HLS designs as described in the *Vitis Unified IDE and Common Command-Line Reference Guide* ([UG1553](https://docs.xilinx.com/r/en-US/ug1553-vitis-ide)).
+Vitis High-Level Synthesis (HLS) lets you compile C/C++ code into RTL code for implementation in the programmable logic (PL) region of AMD devices.
+It is the tool that performs high-level synthesis of the C/C++ code and exports it as either a Vivado IP (.zip) for use in the Vivado Design Suite and the Embedded Software development flow, or as a Vitis kernel (.xo) for use in the Vitis acceleration flow and heterogeneous system designs.
+Although the Vitis kernel and Vivadp IP flows are similar, there are some fundamental differences as explained in [Introduction to Vitis HLS Components](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2023.2%20English&url=ug1399-vitis-hls&resourceid=tgc1661815832870).
+This tutorial demonstrates the Vitis unified IDE flow for the bottom-up development of HLS designs.

 ### Before You Begin